 renovation or planting decision-makers to enable them to make an

 informed choice about what variety is best for their circumstances.

 The catalog includes information on yield, disease resistance, performance at altitude, and cup quality, as well as on whether varieties are available through the World Coffee Research Verified program.

 Information is power.
 The Variety Intelligence project brings urgently needed information to coffee farmers to help them decide which coffee is best for their situation.
 The Arabica Coffee Varieties catalog will be distributed to thousands of coffee farmers through national coffee institutions, exporters, cooperatives and nurseries that supply coffee plants and seeds.
 We expect that on farms that use the catalog to make their replanting decisions, producers can expect increase both the quality and volume of coffee by 10-15%.

+Choosing the right type of coffee lowers the risk of disease and pest losses, has consequences for quality in the cup, and will be critical for coffee producers facing rapidly changing climates.
+Choosing the correct variety—one that meets the farmer’s goals and needs—can significantly reduce losses due to diseases/pests, increase production volume, and/or increase quality.
 Since coffee producers who make good planting decisions will be at much less risk of threats from disease, the risk to coffee importers and roasters will also be less.

 Choosing the right variety also has consequences for quality in the cup.
 Farmers will be more likely to plant varieties that are well adapted to their environments given good information about this essential factor.
-Samples of varieties from around the region will be evaluated using the World Coffee Research Sensory Lexicon to provide rigorous, objective feedback on the sensory qualities of each variety.